We both have herpes 1 & 2 — will having sex cause more outbreaks?

 As long as the relationship is monogamous, both partners have the same type of herpes infection(s) (known as a seroconcordant couple), and both partners are free of other sexually transmitted infections, it's not necessary to use barrier methods like condoms or dental dams.
 Friction can aggravate herpes sores and slow healing, so you may want to avoid getting it on when one of you has an outbreak for comfort reasons.
 On a related note, some folks with herpes actually seek a partner who has the same strain(s) of herpes, that way there's no risk of passing on the virus.

 As you mentioned, there is a very small possibility of spreading the herpes infection to other parts of your body.
-For more background, take a look at Possible herpes outbreak on shoulders and legs? in the Go Ask Alice! archive for Sexual Health.
+For more background, take a look at the related Go Ask Alice! questions, and seartch the archives for Reproductive and Sexual Health related questions.

 To find out more about herpes, you may want to talk with a health care provider.
 Unfortunately, it sounds like you received some less-than-accurate information in the past, so you may want to seek out a provider who specializes in sexual and reproductive health care and/or has experience treating patients with herpes.
-Students at Columbia can make an appointment with a clinician at Primary Care Medical Services (PCMS) by calling x4-2448 or logging on to Open Communicator.
-You may also be interested in these resources:
+For more information and support check out Herpes Resource Center, a website run by the American Sexual Health Association.

 Dealing with herpes isn't always easy, but good information can benefit your health and your relationship.
 Since you and your boyfriend share the same diagnoses, you can focus on each other instead of worrying that herpes will get between you!